 In this Coleman 6 person instant cabin tent review, we unveiled the secrets of the tent.
 It’s more suitable as a four person instant tent, it’s pretty easy to set up, the poles may be weak and the WeatherTec system isn’t great for rain and difficult weather.

-By no means is this a bad tent, but it’s best for beginners, casual trips and only during the summer.
+By no means is this a bad tent, but it’s best for beginners going on casual weekend camping trips during the summer.
 It would also make a great tent for kids camping in the backyard.

 You can also check out our reviews of the best coleman tents.